campelo/documentation/drafts/pyhton/variables/readme.md

 ## Variables

-**Python infers types of variables**.
-This means that you don't need to write string, boolean, int or others to explicit declarations to work with variables.
+### Calculator sample

 Create a new file called Calculator.py and add this code

 ```
-firstNumber = 2
+firstNumber = 2 // integer number
-secondNumber = 5.3
+secondNumber = 5.3  // float number
-total = firstNumber + secondNumber
+total = firstNumber + secondNumber // float will be used
-print(total)
+result = "The total is " + total // it'wll concatenate a string with the total float result
+print(result)  // it will print the result
 ```

 ![Image 1](./assets/img1.png)